command-line-interface-pages/.github/profile/README.md

 We assume that the end user is already familiar with some programming stuff.
 To be more precise we expect all page syntax to be understandable by default no matter what.
-When we encounter some repetetive problem we standardize a way to solve it.
+When we encounter some repetitive problem we standardize a way to solve it.
 We don't handle each page specifically.

 ## Contributions :hammer_and_wrench: